 So what can we expect to change with Jackson at the helm?
 “I asked [Redford], what did he want to see in the next festival director?
 And he said a commitment to independence and an embrace of change,” Jackson told The L.A.
 Times.
 “And so those have become my touchstones.”

-According to a recent study from the Time’s Up Foundation and USC Annenberg Inclusion Initiative, women and people of colour are “vastly underrepresented” at festivals, both in creative and leadership realms.
-Though Sundance is one of the more diverse festivals — the study placed it as the top performing film festival for women directors of colour, and the second-best for women directors — there is still a long way to go.
+According to a recent study from the Time’s Up Foundation and USC Annenberg Inclusion Initiative, women and people of color are “vastly underrepresented” at festivals, both in creative and leadership realms.
+Though Sundance is one of the more diverse festivals — the study placed it as the top performing film festival for women directors of color, and the second-best for women directors — there is still a long way to go.
 Across North American festivals, 85% of top executives from 2017-2019 have been white.

 “The project of cinema is about grappling with the realities we’re dealing with,” Jackson told Deadline.
 “If you only have a sliver of people making films and a sliver of people being able to access them, then the project is doomed in a way.”